|

 with non-NULL data and potentially keep them from creating

-more thread-specific data while the key deletion is
+more thread-specific data while the key deletion is occurring.

-occurring.
-This special case could cause extra
+This special case could cause extra synchronization in the

-synchronization in the normal case, which would otherwise be
+normal case, which would otherwise be unnecessary.

-For an application to know that it is safe to delete a key, it
+For an application to know that it is safe to delete a key, it has

-being shut down, perhaps by setting a reference count to zero.
+down, perhaps by setting a reference count to zero.

 If an implementation detects that the value specified by the key